Acne Scar Types

 Determining what causes acne scars will lead to appropriate acne scar removal treatments.
 When it comes to the treatment of acne scars, establishing the scar type is essential, because specific treatments work best for specific scar types.

 Acne is a condition where inflammation and resulting scar tissue can arise from the superficial to the deeper layers of the skin.
 The most common acne scar type is usually a mixture of ice pick, boxcar and rolling scars.
-Acne scars are frequently located in the forehead, temples, cheek, nose, jawline and back.
-The degree of scarring differs among individuals because the factors that contribute to what causes acne scars also differs.
+We call this Polymorphic Atrophic Acne Scarring.

 What are Red Acne Scars?

 A common scenario is red acne marks that persist after an outbreak.
 Similar to PIH, this red discolouration appears in flat patches are due to the inflammatory response.
-These form of acne blemishes are know as post-inflammatory erythema (PIE), and are more common in individuals with lighter skin tone.
+These form of acne blemishes are know as Post-inflammatory erythema (PIE), and are more common in individuals with lighter skin tone.
 While most cases resolve on its own, PIE may be further improved with anti-redness creams and Pulsed Dye Laser for red acne scars.

 What are Ice Pick Scars?

-Ice Pick scars (also known as pitted scars) are narrow and deep, where the opening of the scar is wider than the base of the scar, forming a “V’ Shape.
+Representing 60-70% of atrophic acne scar, ice pick scars (also known as pitted scars) are narrow and deep, where the opening of the scar is wider than the base of the scar, forming a “V’ Shape.
 To give you an idea how deep ice pick scars can get, they sometimes reach the fatty layer of the skin.
 Laser resurfacing for ice pick scars will not yield a good result because of the depth of scarring.
 Instead, acne scar removal techniques such as TCA CROSS and punch excision allow the scars to resurface over time.

 What are Boxcar Scars?